 Whatever power supply you use, make sure it does not overshoot the desired voltage for an instant when you turn it on, as that could damage the ICs in the computer you just made.
 (I mention this because I've seen some integrated switching regulators that do overshoot upon turn-on.)
 Also, if it is adjustable, make sure you verify the correct voltage before powering the computer up, unless the computer has its own 5V regulator.

 You will also need a decent DMM (digital multimeter).
 Actually, it doesn't particularly need to be digital, but most of them today are, and I've never seen an analog multimeter (often called a VOM, for "voltmeter-ohmmeter-milliammeter") with a capacitance tester, frequency counter, transistor tester, diode test, or beep-on-continuity which come pretty standard on mid-range DMMs.
 The analog ones generally are not as sensitive either, meaning that they will more-heavily load whatever circuit you're trying to make a measurement on.
 You don't have to spend $100, let alone $400, but $25 probably is not enough.
 There are plenty of good ones starting at $40-$60.
 Go to Jameco's (or other distributor's) website and put "DMM" in the search bar.
-I'm still using a Metex M-3650 I bought from Jameco in the 1980's, and operationally it seems to still be in brand-new condition.
+I'm still using a Metex M-3650 I bought from Jameco in the 1980's, and operationally it seemed to still be in brand-new condition, until Apr 2024 when the capacitance test portion quit working, nearly 40 years after I bought it.

 An oscilloscope is not always an absolute necessity, but it's awfully good to have.
 If you can afford one, then it's a necessity! :D Basic new ones seem to start at under $300.
 You'll need, as an absolute minimum, dual-trace, triggered, and 20MHz.
 (Don't expect a 20MHz 'scope to give a good representation of a 20MHz square wave though.
 For that, you'd need at least a couple hundred MHz.)
 Basic stand-alone 'scopes now seem to meet all of those, in fact start at 40 or 60MHz which is better than 20MHz.
 Pocket digital 'scopes made for audio probably won't do you much good for your home-made-computer hobby.
 [Update, 1/1/24: It looks like most of the major manufacturers have dropped their analog 'scopes.
 It looks like there are still some Chinese and Indian manufacturers, and there are plenty of used ones on eBay.
 The prices of all these are a fraction of the price of a new digital one.]